-- 15. As required by HKSAE 3000, the service auditor shall assess whether the service organization has used suitable criteria in preparing the description of its system, in evaluating whether controls are suitably designed, and, in the case of a type 2 report, in evaluating whether controls are operating effectively. - 16.
-In assessing the suitability of the criteria to evaluate the service organization's description of its system, the service auditor shall determine if the criteria encompass, at a minimum: - (a) Whether the description presents how the service organization's system was designed and implemented, including, as appropriate: - (i) The types of services provided, including, as appropriate, classes of transactions processed;
+- 15. The service auditor shall determine whether the service organization has used suitable criteria in preparing the description of its system, in evaluating whether controls are suitably designed, and, in the case of a type 2 report, in evaluating whether controls are operating effectively. - 16.
+In determining the suitability of the criteria to evaluate the service organization's description of its system, the service auditor shall determine if the criteria encompass, at a minimum: - (a) Whether the description presents how the service organization's system was designed and implemented, including, as appropriate: - (i) The types of services provided, including, as appropriate, classes of transactions processed; - (ii) The procedures, within both information technology and manual systems, by which services are provided, including, as appropriate, procedures by which transactions are initiated, recorded, processed, corrected as necessary, and transferred to the reports and other information prepared for user entities; - (iii) The related records and supporting information, including, as appropriate, accounting records, supporting information and specific accounts that are used to initiate, record, process and report transactions; this includes the correction of incorrect information and how information is transferred to the reports and other information prepared for user entities; - (iv) How the service organization's system deals with significant events and conditions, other than transactions; - (v) The process used to prepare reports and other information for user entities; - (vi) The specified control objectives and controls designed to achieve those objectives; - (vii) Complementary user entity controls contemplated in the design of the controls; and